-The uniqueness of the academic community requires particular sensitivity to both the individual rights of students and the rights of the College community.
-Rules and regulations are imperative as a basis for the orderly conduct of College activities and for maintaining an environment conducive to study, recreation, and personal growth.
+The uniqueness of the academic community requires particular sensitivity to both the individual rights of students and the rights of the University community.
+Rules and regulations are imperative as a basis for the orderly conduct of University activities and for maintaining an environment conducive to study, recreation, and personal growth.
 Regulations are intended to create sound living and learning conditions for all members of the campus community.

 - Personal integrity rooted in respect for truth and love of learning;